jsalisbury731/reddit_classification/README.md

 ___
 ### Conclusions and Recommendations

 After initially pulling the necessary data for this project, the exploratory data analysis uncovered some interesting highlights.
 The presence of outliers was surprisingly dominated by r/WallStreetBets posts and most of the top posts were authored by a select few Redditors.
-After plotting the most commonly occuring unigrams and bigrams, it was clear that some of these words should be considered for removal from the analysis.
+After plotting the most commonly occurring unigrams and bigrams, it was clear that some of these words should be considered for removal from the analysis.

 This led to the models.
 I selected sensitivity as my primary metric to optimize for due to the preference of falsely classifying an r/Investment rather than falsely classifying an r/WallStreetBets post.
 I opted for this choice because I thought it was more important to let some "safer", less speculative investment tips slip through the cracks than shoot for a higher accuracy and classify riskier tips as safe.
 Again, this is all based on the assumption that the data between the two subreddits is largely distinguishable, which is a necessary assumption based on the anonymity and unregulated nature of Reddit.

 My recommendation based on optimizing sensitivity for this task is to use the Logistic Regression model.
 With The Naive Bayes model performing relatively well in comparison to the Logistic Regression model, the sensitivity of the LR model was more than two percentage points higher than the NB model.
 Considering LR is a discriminative model (as compared to NB being a generative model), this is advantageous since my primary concern to satisfy this problem statement is being able to identify the boundary and separate the data into two classes.
 I am less concerned with identifying the hidden parameters and understanding the underlying distribution of data, which is more common with generative models.
 LR also works better with collinearity than NB, and considering textual data is often not colinear (since certain words are commonly adjacent or work together), the Logistic Regression model seems more suitable.

 With further development, using this model a person could theoretically import an investment tip or strategy into it and the model would be able to identify whether the strategy/message more closely aligned with a safer investment strategy that would be found in r/Investing as compared to a riskier, less researched post that would be found in r/WallStreetBets.
-That is not to say any investment strategy should be acted upon without doing due diligience, but it is a start to have an understanding of whether a tip is closely aligned with a 'bet' or an actual safe 'investment'.
+That is not to say any investment strategy should be acted upon without doing due diligence, but it is a start to have an understanding of whether a tip is closely aligned with a 'bet' or an actual safe 'investment'.
 ___

 ### What Next

 Things I would like to look into as the project continues:
-- Investigate the sentiment analysis and the reasoning behind the discrepancy in the VADER analysis with the similarity in the investment term analyis.
+- Investigate the sentiment analysis and the reasoning behind the discrepancy in the VADER analysis with the similarity in the investment term analysis.
 - Incorporate posts' comments and evaluate for their sentiments to try to establish whether the posts' contents from each subreddit are looked upon favorably or not.
 This would provide further insight into the general consensus and whether other users considered posts risky or even unfounded.
-- Further build out the investment term lexicon to include bigrams and perform a more indepth investment sentiment analysis on the posts.
+- Further build out the investment term lexicon to include bigrams and perform a more in-depth investment sentiment analysis on the posts.